Global Reporting Initiative Index

 Negative environmental impacts in the supply chain and actions taken

-Sustainable Business Practices- A Responsible Purchaser- Improving Sustainability Risk Management
+• Sustainable Business Practices- A Responsible Purchaser- Improving Sustainability Risk Management:

-TSMC requires suppliers to meet the sustainability standards through the "TSMC Supplier Code of Conduct", which includes environmental impact issues, and requires Tier 1 suppliers to implement sustainable According to the questionnaire, a total of 1,065 questionnaires were collected in the 2021.
+TSMC requires suppliers to meet the sustainability standards through TSMC Supplier Code of Conduct, which includes environmental impact issues, and requires Tier 1 suppliers to implement self-assessment questionnaire (SAQ).
+According to the questionnaire, a total of 1,230 questionnaires were collected in the 2022.
 If the supplier has potential risks, it will be continuously to request improvement.

 401-1